acoular/acoular/docs/source/index.rst

     * - :doc:`get_started/index`

-        The first stop for all those new to beamfpy.
+        The first stop for all those new to acoular.

       - :doc:`dev_guides/index`